maleianefernando/Student-managment-system/README.md

 ## Student Portal
 This system allows students to have access to their academic data as well as their attendance and average grades.

+## Admin Application
+There is an admin appliation that allows users to register new students, new teachers, and publish student performance

+- You can access the admin application in this link [https://github.com/maleianefernando/EESAdminApp.git](https://github.com/maleianefernando/EESAdminApp.git)

 ## Table of contents
 - [How to use](#how-to-use)
 - [Requirements](#requirements)